Code Development & Adoption

 Fostering Better Codes: IMT's Role

 In the United States, IMT helps craft legislation related to codes and participates in the development of model codes and standards.
 We also assist state and local governments in improving and adopting green and energy codes.
-IMT is a member of the Energy Efficient Codes Coalition, and our advocacy work on the national level supports better energy codes for standards like the International Green Construction Code (IgCC), the International Energy Conservation Code (IECC), and ASHRAE.
+IMT is a member of the Energy Efficient Codes Coalition, and our advocacy work on the national level supports better energy codes for standards such as the International Green Construction Code (IgCC), the International Energy Conservation Code (IECC), and various ASHRAE standards.

 In the Washington, DC, region